alliander-opensource/rcdt_robotics/docs/content/panther.md

 **Lenovo ThinkStation P360**
 \
 The *Lenovo ThinkStation P360* is a powerful computer, used to handle the camera stream.
 The robot is shipped with a ZED 2i depth camera, which can be connected to the *ThinkStation* by USB-C. We have installed the required Nvidia software, based on our own [Docker installation](docker.md) to run dockers with use of the Nvidia CPU.
 Next, we cloned Husarion's [zed-docker](https://github.com/husarion/zed-docker), [realsense-docker](https://github.com/husarion/realsense-docker/tree/ros2) and [velodyne-docker](https://github.com/husarion/velodyne-docker/tree/ros2) to the *ThinkStation*.
-These docker images enable easy use of the ZED 2i and Realsense depth camera's or *Velodyne* lidar.
+These docker images enable easy use of the *ZED* and *Realsense* camera's or *Velodyne* lidar.
 For more information about the use of these dockers, see the Sensors section

 ### Sensors